Paradise State of Mind: Promotion

 Following the 10th anniversary reissue of their debut album, the band's social media channels remained primarily inactive until May 2024 when the band started teasing new music.
 Various Instagram animated reels featuring clips of "Lost in Space" were released along with clips from the accompanying music video.
 When the single and video were released on May 31, 2024, more reels of the band producing the album began to be posted on Instagram, Facebook, YouTube and TikTok with the album title officially being announced.
 Additionally, in the weeks leading up to the full album release, Mark Foster and Isom Innis invited a select group of fans to listen to the album early in its entirety at venues in Los Angeles and New York City.
-A double music video for the songs "See You in the Afterlife" and "Feed Me" was released on May 1, 2025 despite the songs not being officially released as singles, though there is speculation that "See You in the Afterlife" was originally meant to be a single due to the track being promoted on a vinyl sticker.
+A double music video for the songs "See You in the Afterlife" and "Feed Me" was released on May 1, 2025, despite the songs not being officially released as singles, though there is speculation that "See You in the Afterlife" was originally meant to be a single due to the track being promoted on a vinyl sticker.

 Critical reception

 The album received primarily positive reviews from fans and critics, achieving a Metacritic score of 75.
 In comparison to the mixed reception of Supermodel (2014) and Sacred Hearts Club (2017), the album has been noted as being both refreshing and reminiscent of their previous music.
 Lana Williams from The Line of Best Fit gave it an 8/10 and stated "Paradise State of Mind is a refreshing modern offering from the LA-duo, their numbers may have dwindled by half, but their sound is bigger than ever."
 Matt Collar of All Music.com stated "Foster the People have made an end-of-summer album full of cathartic grooves" with him praising the mix of classic disco, funk and psychedelia on the album.
 Chad Liffmann of Spinning Platters noted "The album is not without its lyrical meditations on sadness and emotionally dark places, but overall, it’s a joyful blend of varied instrumentation, dance-floor beats, and catchy hooks.
 It’s all about balance – in life as in music."
 Some reviews were more mixed with The Cut stating "Undeniably well-crafted as the hooks are, over a whole album they sound hollow and forced."
+Almanac Music described the LP as "a record as superficial and soulless as a red carpet photoshoot"; further suggesting Mark Foster "has confused abrasive self-confidence with artistry".